hidekatsu-izuno/vue-history-state/README.md

 You can get a list of item.

-This method cannot use on server.
+This method cannot be used on server.

 #### findBackPage(location, partial = false)